 Since 1985 the club has evolved to encompass all aspects of this magnificent vehicle.
 We remain the only British club catering solely for the Range Rover owner and enthusiast, and welcome owners of early models through ‘Classics’ to current models.
 You don’t even need to be an owner, just an enthusiast of the marque.

 A Club for all the family

 The Range Rover Register is committed to family involvement in club activities.
-A family member is issued with a membership card at no additional cost.
-This entitles the family member over the age of 17½ to the rights and privileges of membership, except receiving their own copy of the magazine.
+Membership entitles one additional family member over the age of 17½ to the rights and privileges of membership, except receiving their own copy of the magazine.
 Many family members have served on the committee and are encouraged to take an active part in the club.

 History of the marque

 One of the main aims of the club is to secure materials relating to the history of Range Rover.
 Our History Officer holds an archive or rare material produced for the vehicle, from both Land Rover and private sources.

 Where possible these items are displayed at events and made available to members for reference.
 As the vehicle continues to be developed, the Range Rover Register is committed to maintaining its archive of information.